fionnmaccumhaill/tensorflow_docker/README.md

 # tensorflow_docker

-IN PROCESS OF EDITING ... this will be removed when it is ready to use

 Example code for setting up and running TensorFlow from Docker instance.
 This was created on a MAC so there are small modifications that need to be made to make it work on Windows.

 I am assuming you already have Docker installed.
 If not, go here and install it: